vidjil/vidjil/doc/vidjil-algo.md

         -uuu        output undetected reads, all reads, including a .undetected.vdj.fa file (use only for debug) --out-reads                 output all reads by clones (clone.fa-*), to be used only on small datasets -K, --out-affects           output detailed k-mer affectation for each read (in .affects file) (use only for debug, for example -KX 100)

+Presets
+  --filter-reads              filter possibly huge datasets, with a permissive threshold, to extract reads that may have V(D)J recombinations
+                              (equivalent to -c detect --out-detected --e-value 1e6 -2)
 ```

 It is possible to extract all reads with or without detected recombinations,
 possibly to give them to other software.
-Runing Vidjil-algo with `-U` gives a file `out/basename.detected.vdj.fa`, with all detected reads.
-On datasets generated with rather specific V(D)J primers, this is generally not recommended, as it may generate a large file.
+The recommanded way is to use the `--filter-reads` preset, that launches Vidjil-algo without clone clustering and analysis,
+while outputing a `out/basename.detected.vdj.fa` file.
+This file contains reads /that may have V(D)J recombinations/,
+evaluated with a very permissive threshold.
-However, the `-U` option is very useful for whole RNA-Seq or capture datasets that contain few reads with V(D)J recombinations.
+This preset is very useful for whole RNA-Seq or capture datasets that contain few reads with V(D)J recombinations

+Internally, running Vidjil-algo with `-U` gives such a file `out/basename.detected.vdj.fa`, with all detected reads.
-Moreover `-U` only uses the ultra-fast first passs analysis, based on k-mer heuristics.
+This detection only relies on the ultra-fast first pass analysis (`-c detect`), based on k-mer heuristics.

-Similarly, options are available to get the non analyzed reads:
+Other options are available to get the non analyzed reads:

   - `-u` gives a set of files `out/basename.UNSEG_*`, with not detected reads gathered by cause.
     It outputs only reads sharing significantly sequences with V/J germline genes or with some ambiguity: